neumino/neumino.github.io/movies.md

-### Get Out
+### Kong: Skull Island
-*Released on 2017-02-24, vote average 7.1*
+*Released on 2017-03-08, vote average 5.6*

-A young African-American man visits his Caucasian girlfriend&#39;s cursed family estate.
-He finds out that many of its residents, who are black, have gone missing in the past.
+Explore the mysterious and dangerous home of the king of the apes as a team of explorers ventures deep inside the treacherous, primordial island.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/sRfnevzM9kQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/44LdLqgOpjo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>